kizukkk/dark-souls-item-checklist/README.md

-# Dark Souls 1.
-Item Collection
+# Dark Souls Remastered.
+Item Checklist

-DS1 Collection &mdash; resource for maintaining a personal checklist of items obtained from the game Dark Souls Remastered.
+DS1 Item Checklist &mdash; resource for maintaining a personal checklist of items obtained from the game Dark Souls Remastered.

 ## Technologies